Adventurers F.C.: Colours

 The club's original colour was white shirts with blue knickers.
 In 1890 the club changed its shirts to dark blue and white, In 1892 the club changed to its trademark dark blue, light blue, and white vertical stripes, with blue shorts, which remained the club's colours until changing to navy in 1901.

 Ground

 The club originally played at Stockbridge Park.
 By the time the club turned senior, it was playing on Gorgie Park on the Slateford Road.
 The Vale of Leven Wanderers refused to play a Scottish Cup tie there because it claimed the ground was part of a public park, which meant no gate money.
 The Scottish FA however turned down the Wanderers' protest.
 Towards the end of the 1894–95 season the club moved to a new ground, still however on the Slateford Road.

-The club's final season in 1905–06 was played in at Mill Park in Musselburgh.
+The club's final season in 1905–06 was played at Mill Park in Musselburgh.